Stare in Wonder at More Than Two Dozen Inspiring Acrylic Paintings

-And if you love acrylics and just want to flip through dozens and dozens more inspiring works, or you are an acrylic painter wanting to hone your skills further, these art resources and inspirations are waiting for you: AcrylicWorks 5 and Acrylic Solutions: Exploring Mixed Media Layer by Layer.
+And if you love acrylics and just want to flip through dozens and dozens more inspiring works, or you are an acrylic painter wanting to hone your skills further, these art resources and inspirations are waiting for you: AcrylicWorks 5.

 #1 Letting Go by Randy L. Honerlah